inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 Network interfaces may also contain an optional external queue component.
-In the absence of an external queue module, :ned:`Ppp` and :ned:`EtherMac` use an internal drop-tail queue to buffer the packets while the line is busy.
+In the absence of an external queue module, :ned:`Ppp` and :ned:`EthernetCsmaMac` use an internal drop-tail queue to buffer the packets while the line is busy.

 .. _ug:sec:diffserv:traffic-conditioners: